painteau/WebPrint/README.md

 ## 🛡️ Security & Robustness
 - `app/` code is blocked from direct HTTP access
+- `app/config.php` is git-ignored so you can safely adjust secrets on the server
 - Strict MIME check with `finfo` (`application/pdf` only)
 - Max file size enforced from config
 - All `lp` arguments escaped via `escapeshellarg()`